Red-Eared Slider Turtle

 What Can I Do?

-Red-Eared Slider Turtles have been spotted throughout the Lower Mainland, but their presence has not been confirmed in the Sea to Sky Region, so PREVENTION is key.
+Red-Eared Slider Turtles have been spotted throughout the Lower Mainland, but their presence has only been reported in a few locations in the Sea to Sky Region, so PREVENTION of further spread is key.

 Learn to identify Red-Eared Slider Turtles: use the images presented in this profile page.

 What to do if you spot it: You can report any Red-Eared Slider Turtle sighting by clicking here.

 Don’t Let It Loose.
 Through public education and awareness, encourage pet owners to consider re-homing services and rescue centers for unwanted Red-Eared Sliders or euthanasia as a last resort.
 Re-homing services in the Sea to Sky include:

 Ensure information about proper care available.
 Pet shops or retailers should provide proper care sheets for Red-Eared Sliders, and ensure that any potential pet owners know the size and lifespan of the species.

 - Release a Red-Eared Slider Turtle into the wild.